Viviane788/eternalblue-scanner/README.md

 ```

 ### Contact Me
-If you have any questions about this repo, you may create an issue or just hit me that questions on twitter.
+If you have any questions about this repo, you may create an issue or just hit me that questions on twitter. <br>
 Author: **Mustafa ÇALAP** <br>
 Website: [**calap.co**](https://calap.co) <br>
 Twitter: [**mustafacalap**](https://twitter.com/mustafacalap)